mimisasouvanh/apidocs/beta/api/section_copytosectiongroup.md

 |siteId|String||-->

 ### Response
-If successful, this method returns `202 Accepted` response code and a [copySectionModel](../resources/copysectionmodel.md) object in the response body.
+If successful, this method returns `202 Accepted` response code.

 ### Example
 Here is an example of how to call this API.